-Are you an honor student who is still unsure of your readiness to take UPCAT?
+Are you an honor student who is still unsure of your readiness to take the UPCAT?

 Or an average student hoping to pass the exam despite your mediocre high school grades?

-Whatever the case, rest assured that U.P. provides equal chances to all students.
+Whatever the case, U.P. provides equal chances to all students.

 Who cares if you didn’t perform as well as you had hoped in high school?
 At this point, you can still redeem yourself by giving your best shot in UPCAT.